PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Detailed Whitewater Inflatable Kayak Reviews

-1. Intex Explorer K2 - Best Budget Option for Mild Rapids
+1. Intex Explorer K2 - Best Value Budget Pick for Mild Rapids

 BEST VALUE